 Through the Adventure Comics outlet, the undersea superhero ran well through the 1940s and 1950s continuously.
-Here we focus on Silver Age and beyond.
+Here we mainly focus on Silver Age and beyond.

 Adventure Comics #229 is the first Silver Age appearance of the character, but it doesn't even get a footnote in the Overstreet Comic Book Price Guide.